Ohio Security Deposit Returns and Deductions

 Can the Landlord Charge for Replacing the Carpet in Ohio?

-However, Ohio case law has established that landlords must depreciate furnishings and only charge for the remaining useful life of the carpet.
-(See Levine et al. v.
-Kellogg)
+Ohio landlords can charge for replacing the carpet if it is damaged beyond normal wear and tear.
+Case law has established that landlords must depreciate furnishings and only charge for the remaining useful life of the carpet.

 example